neo4j-devtools/graph-app-kit/README.md

 ## Graph App Kit

-Build Neo4j Graph Apps using components and libraries from this kit.
+Build Neo4j Graph Apps using components and utilities from this graph app kit.
+This kit should be considered to be 'under development' and the components in it can have breaking changes (i.e. until version `1.0.0` semver does not apply).

 Browse source code and read README:s in sub directories for examples and docs.

 ## Install and import